gwallison/query-FF/User_guide.md

 - **Find the Query-FF project at CodeOcean.**  Go to "Explore" and search for FracFocus or query-FF, and open the project (CodeOcean calls them capsules.)

-- **Run the default published code.**  To do this, just click on the "Re-Run" button.
+- **Run the default published code.**  To do this, just click on the `Re-Run` button.
-You may have to answer a question or two to get it started, but then it will re-run project as it was published.
+You may have to answer a question or two to get it started, but then it will re-run the project as it was published.
 Once it is finished, examine the results files (right-hand panel of the webpage).
+You now have a new private copy of the project that you can edit however you see fit.
+You can come back to it any time through your CodeOcean "dashboard."

-- **Edit the default script.** Click on "Edit Capsule" in the upper right corner.
+- **Edit the default script.** Get to your private copy of query-FF, and edit the file "main_script.py."
+Run it.
+You are on your way to creating your own scripts!
-This causes CodeOcean to create a new private copy of the project for you.
+If you feel you have made a mess of the code and can't figure out how to make it work, you can always create a new private copy from the published version.

 ## General structure of custom scripts